-Knee flexion/extension sitting on the floor
+Hip and knee flexion sitting on the floor

 - 1. Sitting with your legs straight out in front of you, support your back if necessary. - 2.
-Place a plastic bag under the heel and slide it towards your bottom, using your hands or a band around the foot for support if necessary. - 3.
-Slowly and controlled, straighten leg back out to the starting position. - 4.
+Place a plastic bag under the heel and slide it towards your bottom, using your hands for support if necessary. - 3.
+Slow and controlled, straighten leg back out to the starting position. - 4.
 Repeat 10 times on each affected knee, twice daily.

-Knee flexion/extension sitting
+Hip flexion/extension/abduction